mhl/mysociety-cvs/iso/bin/README.txt

 fastplan-coopt.cpp - coopeted C++ journey planner, for calling by isodaemon isodaemon.py - daemon to call C++ planner and make .iso route files

-generate-config - used when deploying the site test-run - test script for Contours of Life
+post-deploy-setup - used when deploying the site generate-config - used when deploying the site make-logos.php - generate Mapumental logos test-run - test script for Contours of Life

 clear-generated-maps - erase maps entries in database and .iso route files